Impact of the COVID-19 pandemic on religion: Catholicism

-Many churches have been ringing their church bells five times a day for the Liturgy of the Hours as a call to prayer amidst the coronavirus outbreak.
+Many churches rang their church bells five times a day for the Liturgy of the Hours as a call to prayer during the coronavirus outbreak.
 In Spain, many cities canceled their Semana Santa festivities (5–11 April)—normally large events with parades and significant tourism spending—by mid-March as a result of the pandemic; in Seville, it was the first time that the events had been canceled since 1933.

 An American military chaplain prepares for a live-streamed service in an empty chapel at Offutt Air Force Base in March 2020.

 The Vatican announced that Holy Week observances in Rome, which occur during the last week of the Christian penitential season of Lent, have been canceled.
 With the Diocese of Rome closing its churches and chapels, Saint Peter's Square is now empty of Christian pilgrims; on the other hand the Archdiocese of New York, though cancelling services, has left its churches open for prayer.
 Setting an example for churches unable to celebrate public masses due to the lockdown, Pope Francis began livestreaming daily masses from his home at Domus Sanctae Marthae on 9 March.
 In the Archdiocese of Portland in Oregon, a different approach was briefly taken as Archbishop Alexander Sample instructed parishes to offer more masses so that each mass would be more sparsely attended; however, tightening restrictions on public gatherings in Oregon led to even Archbishop Sample suspending public masses beginning on 17 March.

 By 20 March 2020, every Roman Catholic diocese in the United States had suspended the public celebration of Mass and dispensed with the obligation to attend Sunday Mass; the Ukrainian Greek Catholic Church in the United States also suspended public Divine Liturgies, as did the Ruthenian Greek Catholic Eparchy of Passaic.